libs | compiler (hint | profiling)

 Also, we might want to add other benchmarking hints in the future, like

-, so we might want to put all of this
+bench_input and bench_output, so we might want to put all of this

-sub-module within the core::hint
+into a bench sub-module within the core::hint module.
+That might

 be a good place to explain how the benchmarking hints should be used